2raj2raj/bitcoin-educational-content/courses/biz101/en.md

 With the spear, he can now catch fish much faster and with less effort.
 He no longer needs to exhaust himself as before and even begins to accumulate a surplus of fish.
 This surplus opens up new possibilities: he can store it, share it, or invest it in other projects on the island.
 By delaying immediate consumption and utilizing his capital, the fisherman has significantly improved his efficiency and prospects."

-This story highlights the crucial role of capital, patience, and foresight in shaping a better future—concepts essential to economic growth and human progress.
+This story underscores the vital importance of capital, patience, and foresight in shaping a better future—concepts crucial to economic growth and human progress.

 ### The Austrian School of Economics and Its Vision of Capital